eclipse-zenoh/zenoh-plugin-dds/README.md

 ### _Limiting the ROS2 topics, services, parameters or actions to be routed_
 By default 2 zenoh bridges will route all ROS2 topics and services for which they detect a Writer on one side and a Reader on the other side.
 But you might want to avoid some topics and services to be routed by the bridge.

 Starting `zenoh-bridge-dds` you can use the `--allow` argument to specify the subset of topics and services that will be routed by the bridge.
-This argument accepts a string wich is a regular expression that must match a substring of an allowed zenoh resource (see details of [mapping of ROS2 names to zenoh resources](#mapping-ros2-names-to-zenoh-resources)).
+This argument accepts a string wich is a regular expression that must match a substring of an allowed zenoh key (see details of [mapping of ROS2 names to zenoh keys](#mapping-ros2-names-to-zenoh-resources)).

 Here are some examples of usage:
 | `--allow` value | allowed ROS2 communication |